 Getting a cold is a pretty normal thing, it is something that every one of us has experienced some time or another.
 Still, as with many things, what may seem normal and safe during everyday life may be a little bit scarier to someone who is pregnant.
 This fear is perfectly normal and is something that most pregnant women can agree on.
-While there is some truth that you have to be more careful with getting colds when you are carrying a child, properly educating yourself can help elevate the stress and keep you both safe.
+While there is some truth that you have to be more careful with getting a cold while pregnant, properly educating yourself can help elevate the stress and keep you both safe.

-Should you be concerned with getting a cold when pregnant?
+Should you be concerned with getting a cold while pregnant?

+You may wonder if you get sick while pregnant does it affect the baby.
 While a basic cold is nothing to worry about, you do have to try your best to make sure it stays just as that.
-Colds are easy to handle, but if they are not addressed properly, could lead to many other problems that can pose a threat to your unborn child.
+Colds during pregnancy are easy to handle, but if they are not addressed properly, they could lead to many other problems that can pose a threat to your unborn child.

 12 Tips to prevent a cold while pregnant

-It is very important to make sure that you are eating healthy, and for a pregnant woman, this can mean a lot.
-Sure, this means avoiding the things you are not supposed to consume while pregnant (such as raw fish and alcohol).
+A balanced diet – It is very important to make sure that you are eating healthy, and for a pregnant woman, this can mean a lot.
+Sure, this means avoiding the things you are not supposed to consume while pregnant (such as raw fish and alcohol, or too much caffeine).
 However, this means trying to avoid those unhealthy junk foods and eat all the recommended fruits and veggies.

-Pregnancy may limit a lot of your physical activities, but this doesn’t mean you should eliminate your exercise completely (unless specified by a doctor).
-Keeping yourself in shape is a great way to stay fit and even help you with handling your pregnancy (and labour) more comfortably.
+Exercise – Pregnancy may limit a lot of your physical activities, but this doesn’t mean you should eliminate your exercise completely (unless specified by a doctor).
+Keeping yourself in shape, through something like yoga, is a great way to stay fit, reduce cellulite, and even help you with handling your pregnancy (and labour) more comfortably.